Dinarauz/E-commerce-Conversion-Funnel-Analysis---BigQuery-SQL-Project-/README.md

 • **Desktop**: 1.73% conversion rate
 • **Tablet**: 0.66% conversion rate
 • **Mobile**: 0.49% conversion rate

+## Summary
+Despite healthy site traffic, the majority of visitors never reach a product page, and mobile underperforms greatly.
+We need to address mobile UX and checkout friction because these are the biggest opportunity for conversion growth.

 ## How I built this project